clojure-doc/clojure-doc.github.io/content/md/articles/language/concurrency_and_parallelism.md

 Some of the more popular atomic types in the `j.u.c.atomic` package are [AtomicBoolean](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/AtomicBoolean.html), [AtomicLong](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/AtomicLong.html) and [AtomicReference](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/AtomicReference.html).

-Atomic references are pretty well covered in Clojure with atoms but ocassionally may be used by other libraries.
+Atomic references are pretty well covered in Clojure with atoms but occasionally may be used by other libraries.
 An example to demonstrate how to use an atomic long for a thread-safe counter:

 ``` clojure